-- Sudden population movement due to large-scale disease outbreak can have destabilizing effects.
+- Sudden population movement due to large-scale disease outbreaks can have destabilizing effects.
 Migration also compounds the risk of spreading disease.

 - The outbreak of infectious diseases can further stigmatize already vulnerable social groups and increase existing social inequalities.

-- The spread of rumour and misinformation aided and accelerated by social media making it harder for people to find reliable guidance.
+- The spread of rumours and misinformation aided and accelerated by social media makes it harder for people to find reliable guidance.

 Public Policy for Handling Pandemics

-Following the H1N1 pandemic Influenza, Government of India issued ‘Clinical management Protocol and Infection Control Guidelines’.
-(7) But an overarching strategy is needed for handling a pandemic in the Indian context where the responsibilities lie divided between the central, state and local governments.
+Following the H1N1 pandemic Influenza, the Government of India issued ‘Clinical management Protocol and Infection Control Guidelines.
+(7) But an overarching strategy is needed for handling a pandemic in the Indian context where the responsibilities lie divided between the central, state, and local governments.

 Case Study 1: Pandemic Interval Framework

 U.S. Centers for Disease Control and Prevention (CDC) has developed a Pandemic Interval Framework (PIF) (8) to guide executives on the kind of public health action required at various stages of the progression of a pandemic.
 The six intervals and the action to be taken at each interval is summarized below.